 Project RÊVE (Romantic Europe: The Virtual Exhibition)

 ERA is developing an online research project, Romantic Europe: The Virtual Exhibition (RÊVE).
-Launching as a pilot in summer 2017 and addressing both an academic and a general audience, this will be an interdisciplinary project showcasing and sharing Romantic texts, objects, and places through collaborations between academic researchers, museums, galleries and other cultural groupings.
+Launched in summer 2017 and addressing both an academic and a general audience, this is an interdisciplinary project showcasing and sharing Romantic texts, objects, and places through collaborations between academic researchers, museums, galleries and other cultural groupings.

 If you are interested in becoming a member of the core working group, please contact the Association Co-ordinator, Professor Nicola Watson, in the first instance.